CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

     > This separates the cause and the effect of the change, and additionally follows clean architecture as creating a new info screen requires simply subscribing it to the subject

 ### Chhavi Shah (ConverseScholar)
+Roadmap:
+> From the Login screen, I wanted to allow the User to go to the Create Account page so create an account that then redirects them back to the login page once the account is created.
+> Additionally, we have a Welcome Screen that allows Users to edit Tasks, schedule Events, etc, and Login and Create an Account.
+This of course is not ideal as we would like the User to see and interact with the Welcome Screen after logging in (so after they've created an account too).
+So this is something I want to update at a later stage.
+> Finally, I wanted to implement a Settings page that, at the basic level, allowed Users to change their Calendar view (to either include / remove weekends from their View) and change their password, which I was unable to within my given timeframe.

+Design Patters:
+I haven't really used any design patterns as the code I needed to implement was rather straight-forward and I thought that using a design pattern would complicate the simplicity of the implementation.
+There is of course scope to use a design pattern for what I've implemented (like Factory for User).

 ## Licence